-Orthodontists ought to complete four years of dental school plus two or three years of specialized training in orthodontics.
+Orthodontists ought to complete four years of dental school plus two or three years of specialized training in orthodontics Portland.
 Oral surgeons, on the other hand, complete four years of dental school plus four or five years of residency training in oral and maxillofacial surgery.

 So, orthodontists focus on correcting dental and facial irregularities using non-surgical methods, while oral surgeons specialize in performing surgical procedures in and around the mouth.